Symphysis-fundal height (SFH) measurement

 - Fixing the tape measure at the fundus, it is run along the longitudinal axis of the uterus, (not correcting to the midline,) to the top of the symphysis pubis – the fixed point, and the more easily identified landmark.

-- Measure once, and plot immediately on a customised GROW chart in whole centimetres.
+- Measure once, and plot immediately on a customised GROW chart.

 - When using customised growth charts, do not allow for the descent of the head.
 The curves do not flatten towards term; uncompromised babies should continue growing until delivery.
-Measure in the same way, and if there is static/slow growth referral should be made for an ultrasound scan.
+Measure in the same way, and if there is no or slow growth referral should be made for an ultrasound scan (a demonstration of how to compare fundal height measurement using a set square is available here)

 - If a growth problem is identified, the measurement should not be repeated or checked by another clinician, instead there should be a direct referral for an ultrasound scan.